gooddata/gooddata-ui-sdk/libs/api-client-tiger/api/api-client-tiger.api.md

 export interface AutomationSettings {
     'delimiter'?: string;
     'exportInfo'?: boolean;
-    // Warning: (ae-forgotten-export) The symbol "AutomationSettingsGrandTotalsPositionEnum" needs to be exported by the entry point index.d.ts
     'grandTotalsPosition'?: AutomationSettingsGrandTotalsPositionEnum;
     'mergeHeaders'?: boolean;
-    // Warning: (ae-forgotten-export) The symbol "AutomationSettingsPageOrientationEnum" needs to be exported by the entry point index.d.ts
     'pageOrientation'?: AutomationSettingsPageOrientationEnum;
-    // Warning: (ae-forgotten-export) The symbol "AutomationSettingsPageSizeEnum" needs to be exported by the entry point index.d.ts
     'pageSize'?: AutomationSettingsPageSizeEnum;
     // @deprecated
     'pdfPageSize'?: string;